HollieMorrison/tasktracker__frontend/README.md

 Ensure the Task Tracker Backend is running before launching the frontend.
 You can adjust the API base URL in the .env file if deployed to another domain.

-Deployment Steps

-The project can be deployed easily using services like Netlify, Vercel, or Render.

-For Vercel:

-Log in to Vercel
-.

-Import your GitHub repository.

-Add the environment variable:

-VITE_API_BASE_URL=https://your-backend-url/api

-Click Deploy — the app will build automatically and be available at a live URL.

 Credits
 Code References